 Another recipe, another flavour, decadent in every way, enjoyed after lunch with a glass of chilled muscat wine marked this summer and will be the one to turn back to, to relive those precious moments over and over again.

 10 g butter, sliced

-Place the peaches on a baking tray covered with parchment paper.
-Drizzle each slice with honey and place a tiny morsel of butter on the top.
-Bake at 180 °C for half an hour until the peaches are tender and light brown.
+Place sliced peaches on a baking tray covered with parchment paper.
+Drizzle each slice with honey and put a tiny morsel of butter on the top of each slice.
+Bake at 180 °C for half an hour, until the peaches are tender.

 Serve warm with fresh yoghurt and granola for breakfast or with some vanilla ice cream as an after lunch treat.
 Keep them covered in the fridge for one day.
 Take them out half an hour before serving to warm up to room temperature.